slopukhov/magento-docker/README.md

 * Disable: `docker-compose exec app magento spx-disable && docker-compose restart app web`

 Add parameters `?SPX_KEY=dev&SPX_ENABLED=1` to your URL to measure this URL.
 Example: `https://magento.test/?SPX_KEY=dev&SPX_ENABLED=1`

-Open with your browser the following URL: `https://magento.test/?SPX_KEY=dev&SPX_UI_URI=/` to access to the spx web UI control panel.
+Open with your browser the following URL: `https://magento.test/?SPX_KEY=dev&SPX_UI_URI=/` to access to the spx web UI control panel with measurement results.

 :exclamation: for example, this extension is present in PHP image: `slopukhov/php:8.2.8-fpm`